message_ix_models.tools.iea.web.IEA_EWEB

 Provider of exogenous data from the IEA Extended World Energy Balances.

-To use data from this source, call exo_data.prepare_computer() with the source_kw:
+To use data from this source, call exo_data.prepare_computer() with the following source_kw:

 Example